 "It's only human to sympathize with Californians who've lost everything to wrath of nature-particularly as many there have stood with Gazans who lost everything to savagery of Israel."
-Since Tuesday, the fires, engulfing iconic Los Angeles neighborhoods and tearpeople and destroyed nearly 10,000 structures, Reuters reported.
+Since Tuesday, the fires, engulfing iconic Los Angeles neighborhoods and tearing through the Hollywood Hills, have so far killed 10 ter razing almost the entire cal support.

+people and destroyed nearly 10,000 structures, Reuters